TL;DR

 Does Angi cost homeowners money?

 Browsing and posting jobs on Angi is free for homeowners.
 Angi monetizes the contractor side through lead fees and Angi Ads subscriptions, and on the homeowner side through Angi Services (fixed-price booking) and HomeAdvisor-style match introductions.
-ProFix Directory is also free for homeowners; we monetize contractors through a flat per-lead price ($10—$35/year by metro depending on trade and population) and an optional $99/year claim subscription.
+ProFix Directory is also free for homeowners; contractors can optionally claim a listing for $99/year, and ProFix does not sell homeowner information into a lead marketplace.

 Are Angi reviews trustworthy?

 Angi has been gathering reviews since the original Angie's List launched in 1995, which is a meaningful pedigree.
 Reviews are verified-purchase in some categories and self-reported in others, and the company has faced criticism over the years for review filtering and lead-quality complaints.
-Our take: read Angi reviews as one signal, but cross-check against the contractor's license record, permit history, and Ohio Secretary of State filings before hiring.
+Our take: read Angi reviews as one signal, but cross-check against the contractor's official license record, public-record evidence, and permit history where available before hiring.

 Does Angi check contractor licenses?